AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 After you publish an asset, you can copy a URL for displaying the asset with the settings from a Viewer Preset.

 The URL is copied to the Clipboard.
-You can use it as necessary in the HTML code of your web page, mobile device, or application.
+You can use it as necessary in the HTML code of your Web page, mobile device, or application.

 **To copy the URL of a Viewer Preset:**